OutSystems/docs-support/src/release-notes/10/platform-server/platform-server.md

 <li>[Java Only] Fixed a concurrency issue that could cause applications to become slower or unresponsive at runtime. (#1526051)</li>
 <li>[Java Only] Fixed a null pointer exception that would occasionally occur during the execution of Configuration Tool when using the WebLogic stack. (#1526043)</li>
 </ul>
 <h3>Known Issues</h3>
 <ul>
 <li>When publishing an eSpace that consumes a Local Entity with a Text attribute that has a default value filled in, an error will occur during the compilation stage.
 This issue is resolved in <a href="http://www.outsystems.com/home/downloadsdetail/104/1950/" title="http://www.outsystems.com/home/downloadsdetail/104/1950/">version 10.0.404.0</a>.</li>
-<li>[.NET Only]&nbsp;This version has an issue that may cause the upgrade of eSpaces via Service Center to get hanged.
+<li>[.NET Only] This version has an issue that may cause the upgrade of eSpaces via Service Center to get hanged.
 This is issue is resolved in <a href="http://www.outsystems.com/home/downloadsdetail/104/1948/" title="http://www.outsystems.com/home/downloadsdetail/104/1948/">version 10.0.303.0</a>.</li>
 </ul>

-<h2>Platform Server 10.0.200.0</h2>
+<h2 id="Platform_Server_10.0.200.0">Platform Server 10.0.200.0</h2>
 <div class="info">
 <p>Released on Nov 07, 2016</p>
 </div>

-<h3>New in Platform Server&nbsp;10.0.200.0</h3>
+<h3>New in Platform Server 10.0.200.0</h3>
 <ul>
 <li>"Take Offline" and "Bring Online" application operations in Service Center have been renamed to "Disable" and "Enable", to remove ambiguity regarding offline capabilities of mobile runtime applications.</li>
 <li>Added UTF-8 flag to Java when compiling extensions.
 This adds support for database table and column names containing specific characters sets like Shift-JIS.</li>
 <li>Cache header included by default in all supported application servers.
 Including "Cache-Control" header brings performance enhancements to application requests for static content.</li>
 <li>Added support for Content Security Policies (CSP) for mobile runtime applications.</li>
 <li>Added support for HTTP Strict Transport Security (HSTS) for mobile runtime applications.</li>
-<li>Improved&nbsp;end-user experience when new mobile application versions are available.</li>
+<li>Improved end-user experience when new mobile application versions are available.</li>
 <li>[Java Only] Added TLSv1.1 and TLSv1.2 to the default cryptographic protocols in Java.
 This allows communication to be established using all versions of TLS protocol (1.0, 1.1, and 1.2).</li>
 </ul>
 <h3>Side Effects</h3>
 <ul>
 <li>Some Javascript Nodes may become invalid after upgrading: Validation of JavaScript values when assigned to JavaScript node output parameters was fixed.
 Some unsupported values were being accepted, which may cause unexpected behaviors in the application.
-Invalid values assigned to output parameters will now throw an error at the end of the JavaScript node execution.&nbsp;</li>
+Invalid values assigned to output parameters will now throw an error at the end of the JavaScript node execution. </li>
 </ul>
 <h3>Bug Fixing</h3>
 <ul>
 <li>Fixed differential compilation problem when changing the Module property of "Default Transition" (development-mode environments). ( #1435461)</li>
-<li>Fixed offline support of mobile applications for scenarios where reference entity/structure definitions originating from extensions are used in client-side logic. (#1337277)&nbsp;</li>
+<li>Fixed offline support of mobile applications for scenarios where reference entity/structure definitions originating from extensions are used in client-side logic. (#1337277) </li>
 <li>Fixed a problem that could cause native mobile applications to enter a permanent loop when attempting to get their version rolled back. (#1435463)</li>
 <li>Fixed differential compilation problem when using reference exception flows in global exception handlers (development-mode environments). (#1435445)</li>
 <li>Fixed pre-bundling of mobile runtime applications during their native shell creation process on Personal Environments. (#1435464)</li>